srcfl/srcful-documentation/docs/energy-gateway/1-solaris.md

 The Sourceful Energy Gateway is compatible many well known inverter brands on the market.
 We are constantly working on adding support for more inverters.
 :::

-See our list of compatible inverters: [Compatible inverters](./compatible-inverter/overview.md)
+See our list of compatible devices: [Compatible devices](./compatible-devices/overview.md)

 <!-- ## Sourceful Energy Gateway Compatibility Chart